Area Forecast Discussion

 National Weather Service Raleigh NC

--- Changed Discussion --High pressure will extend across the area through
+-- Changed Discussion --High pressure will extend along the East Coast through early

 -- End Changed Discussion --